PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 No restriction for adding the same name Sub-Task

 #### Responsible
 Name of the role whose responsible to complete the Sub-Task as done.
-- Sub-Task Name
-    - It's a mandatory field.
+Its a mandatory.
+Allows to select more than one responsible role for one Sub-Task.

 ## Add Template
 ### System Rule